charlon/uw-jekyll-sample/charrocks.md

 ---
 title: Char Rocks!
-layout: page
+layout: small-hero
 permalink: /char/
 ---

 Look at this thing he did!
-Just look at it.
+Just look at it. asdlkfj